Noam Dar: WWE (2016–present)

+Cruiserweight division (2016–2018)

-On 31 March 2016, Dar was announced as a participant in WWE's upcoming Global Cruiserweight Series tournament.
-The tournament, now renamed the "Cruiserweight Classic", began on June 23 with Dar defeating Gurv Sihra in his first round match.
-On 14 July, Dar defeated Ho Ho Lun in his second round match.
-On 26 August, Dar was eliminated from the tournament in the quarterfinals by Zack Sabre Jr. During the Cruiserweight Classic finale, Dar teamed with Cedric Alexander in a losing effort against Tommaso Ciampa and Johnny Gargano.
+On 31 March 2016, Dar was announced as a participant in WWE's upcoming Global Cruiserweight Series tournament representing both Israel and Scotland.
+The tournament, now renamed the "Cruiserweight Classic", began on 23 June with Dar defeating Indian representative Gurv Sihra in his first round match.
+On 14 July, Dar defeated Hong Kong native Ho Ho Lun in his second round match.
+On 26 August, Dar was eliminated from the tournament in the quarter-finals by Englishman Zack Sabre Jr. During the Cruiserweight Classic finale, Dar teamed with Cedric Alexander in a losing effort against Johnny Gargano and Tommaso Ciampa.

-On the 22 August episode of Raw, Dar was announced as part of the upcoming cruiserweight division and had signed with WWE in the process.
-On the 7 November episode of Raw, Dar teamed with The Brian Kendrick in a losing effort against Rich Swann and Sin Cara in his main roster debut, which also was in his home country.
-On the 6 December episode of WWE 205 Live, Dar was victorious over Cedric Alexander.
+On 22 August episode of Raw, Dar was announced as part of the upcoming cruiserweight division and had signed with WWE in the process, making him the first Israeli-born wrestler signed to the company.
+On 7 November episode of Raw, Dar teamed with The Brian Kendrick in a losing effort against Rich Swann and Sin Cara in his main roster debut, which also was in his home country.
+On 6 December episode of 205 Live, Dar was victorious over Cedric Alexander.
 After the match, Dar cut a villainous promo, establishing himself as a heel in the process.